cr-nunez/electronics-scaffolding/README.md

 [grunt-init]: http://gruntjs.com/project-scaffolding

 ## Installation
 If you haven't already done so, install [grunt-init][].

-Once grunt-init is installed, place this template in your `~/.grunt-init/` directory.
-It's recommended that you use git to clone this template into that directory, as follows:
+Next, use the command below to clone this repository to your dev box.

 ```
 git clone git@github.com:cr-nunez/electronics-scaffolding.git ~/.grunt-init/electronics-scaffolding